antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ---
-title: "How to send and read multipart/form-data with Logic Apps? "
+title: "How to send and read multipart/form-data with Logic Apps?📄"
 date: 2024-09-12T00:00:00+00:00
 draft: false
-description: ""
+description: "Learn how to handle multipart/form-data in Azure Logic Apps Standard.
+Reading and sending multipart data using HTTP connectors, with step-by-step examples."
 image: "posts/postman-api-testing-github-actions/postman-api-testing.gif"
 ---

 ## Background
 The support for working with plain `json`, `xml` or text files is great in Logic Apps, however sometimes you need send a customized message or a request to a service, in some cases you need to be available handle a different content type than your typical JSON or XML payloads and those can be a bit more challenging.
 In this guide we will a specially look into the less used media content type  `multipart/form-data` payloads!

-## What is the Content-Type HTTP header? 📭
+## What is the Content-Type HTTP header?🏷️
 The `Content-type` HTTP header is used to describe the payload format. in the HTTP request and response so that the recevning side can decode/parse the payload correctly.
 There are many different content types, most commonly seen in REST APIs are usually `application/json` or `application/xml`.
 The `Content-Type` should not be confused with the encoding of the payload, the HTTP header `Content-Encoding` describes the applied encoding on the resource.

 ### What is multipart/form-data?